 3. Lapse

 Shareholders can either apply for the share or if they don’t want to exercise the right of buying additional shares then they can sell the rights as the rights are usually tradable.
-Alternatively, shareholders can also let the right issue to lapse.
+Alternatively, shareholders can also let the right issue get lapsed.

 The process to apply for a rights issue is through ASBA (Applications Supported by Blocked Amount).
 If your bank allows you to apply online just like an IPO.

-If not then you would receive a courier of the Composite Application Form (CAF)from Registrar and Transfer Agent (RTA) of the company.
+If not then you would receive a courier of the Composite Application Form (CAF) from the Registrar and Transfer Agent (RTA) of the company.
 Then you have to fill the form and submit it at a Self Certified Syndicate Banks (SCSBs) Branch.

-Once successfully form is submitted and allotment of issue completed, the stock will be credited to your DEMAT account within 15 to 20 days from the book closure date.
+Once the form is submitted successfully and the allotment of the issue completed, the stock will be credited to your DEMAT account within 15 to 20 days from the book closure date.